-U.S. man accused of human rights violations freed in Lebanon
+US man accused of human rights violations freed in Lebanon

 Fakhoury was formally charged in February by a military judge with the murder and torture of inmates at Khiam Prison.

-Associated Press writer Bassem Mroue contributed reporting from Beirut.
+Lee and Madhani reported from Washington.
+Associated Press writer Bassem Mroue in Beirut contributed to this report.